Introduction goes here

 8

-Letters of general attorney in England for one year for John de la Warr la Warre, kt, who is setting out to Aquitaine, to stay there in the service Edward, prince of Aquitaine, nominating Thomas de Wyke, parson of the church of Mancetter Mamchestre, and John de Wyke alternately.
+Letters of general attorney in England for one year for la Warre John de la Warr, kt , who is going to Aquitaine, to stay there in the service Edward [of Woodstock], prince of Aquitaine , nominating Thomas de Wyke, parson of the church of Mamchestre Mancetter , and John de Wyke alternately.

 Walter Power received the attorneys.